DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_alpha-beta-peer-reviews.md

 ## When to arrange an alpha or beta peer review

-Arrange an alpha or beta end-of-phase peer review 5 to 6 weeks in advance, so that volunteers are more likely to have time to be on the panel.

 For a pre-service assessment check in, you should arrange the peer review approximately 2 weeks before the assessment date.

+For an end-of-phase check in at alpha or beta, you should arrange the peer review 5 to 6 weeks in advance, so that volunteers are more likely to have time to be on the panel.

 ## Outcome of an alpha or beta peer review